somso2e/somso2e.github.io/_pages/projects.md

         </h1>
         <hr>
         <p>
             I started this project as an excuse to fully learn C++ and specifically to learn object-oriented C++.
-And what better excuse than writing a game to learn a language and what better game than TETRIS!
+And what better excuse to learn a language than writing a game in it!
+And what better game to write than TETRIS!
         </p>
         <br />
         <br />